EntySec/EntySec-Blog/_posts/2026-01-05-baking-shellcodes.md

   path: https://raw.githubusercontent.com/enty8080/Shellcode-Kitchen/refs/heads/main/data/logo.png
 ---

 > *"Most developers spend their careers building things up.
-We’re here to break them down—with style.
+We’re here to break them down — with style.
 Writing shellcode is the culinary art of exploitation: it requires precision, the removal of impurities, and the ability to work in a kitchen that wasn't built for you.
 In this guide, we're ditching the store-bought libraries and baking a raw, null-free payload from scratch.
 Grab your apron and your assembler; it’s time to cook."*

 ## Step 1: Discard the "Baking Pans" (Remove Sections)